Skip to main content

 });

-• Scenario: You want to create a payment intent for GMD 450, associate it with a customer, and specify that the payment should be processed using a particular payment method.
+• Situation: You want to charge GMD 450, link it to a customer, and only allow a particular payment method.

 • Request: